balch/lander/README.md

 logic was good and showed me how to use the *Canvas* `@Composable`.
 The terrain did an awesome job of laying out the landing pads, but everything else was just a bunch of jagged lines.
 I was able to get the AI to understand I wanted more mountains, craters, and rocks, and I am happy with the results.
-I have not had to touch the `TerrainGenerator` at all and I do consider this the biggest AI "Win" in this project.
+I have not touched the `TerrainGenerator` at all and consider this the biggest AI "Win" in the project.

 The math in the PhysicsEngine is another area that worked out well.
 I did have to fix a bunch of the collision detection logic, but I'm glad I did not have to do a _sin/cos_ refresher.

-I think the Compose structure Junie created is solid, but I'm still learning proper Compose layout techniques, so it's hard to know for sure.
+I think the Compose structure Junie created is solid, but I'm still learning proper Compose layout techniques, so 👀.
 Junie was a little weak on modularization and Compose Previews, but those manual cleanup sessions were instrumental in actually understanding the layouts that were generated.

-One of the surprising AI misses was the `Platform` object.
-Not sure where the first implementation came from, but it ended up failing to build on iOS after displaying the `Platform` name in the _DebugOverlay_.
-This required removing the AI-generated pattern and repacing it with the correct `expect class Platform()` pattern.

 ### Conclusion
 This has been the most fun coding since the last [canvas draw feature](https://youtu.be/tYU91g0-EJc) I worked on.